(reading time: 1 hour, 21 minutes)

 “What for?”
 Dawn asked.
 “I’m a lungless wonder.
 I could stay down there forever and pick my way back up faster than she could swim.”

 “Yes, but you don’t have that innocent fleshy little face,” Rob said.
 Alast turned to Pearlen and gave her an encouraging nod before wondering if she could see it at all from that distance.
-Regardless, she leaned forward and fell towards the water below.
+Regardless, she leaned forward and fell to the river below.
 Rob and Dawn leaned over the edge as far as they could, which was unnaturally far thanks to their bonepicking.
 Alast had to settle for holding the edge of the cliff with all his fingers.
-He went forward enough to feel all the blood rush to his face.
+He went forward enough to feel the blood rush to his face.
 The girl’s body formed a needle once again, with the spear piercing the surface first.
 Dawn counted out loud.

 “One drip in the bowl, two drips on the seat, three drips on the floor, four drips on his pants, and five drips in his drawers.
 Six drips in the bowl, seven drips on the seat, eight drips on the floor, nine drips on his pants, and ten drips in his drawers…”

-“You’re counting too fast,” Alast said worriedly.
+“You’re counting too slow,” Alast said worriedly.

 “My counting be perfect,” she insisted.
 “There be no heartbeat throwing me off.
 Fourteen drips on his pants, and fifteen drips in his drawers…” The drips passed agonizingly for Alast.
 To him the odds seemed half and half as to whether she would bother to surface just to prove the Captain wrong.
 Perhaps she just swam away to gather oysties as soon as she was down.
 If her pride didn’t get the better of her he might never see her again.
 Dawn’s count passed a hundred.
 Then two hundred.
 A few bystanders lingered to see what the fuss was until Rob waved them away.
 Three hundred.
 Alast would’ve been biting his nails if they weren’t keeping him from tumbling into the drink.
 “398 drips on the floor, 399 drips on his pants, and 400 drips in his drawers.
 She made it.
 If she be not dead.”

 “She’s not dead,” Alast said.
 But is she here?
 How could someone turn this down?
 It’s a life of adventure!
 We’re fleeing from a madman’s army as he seeks a stone that can move the world.
 I’d give my left hand to have this life.
-The people who wouldn’t don’t even deserve those fancy surnames.
+The folk who wouldn’t don’t even deserve those fancy surnames.

 “It looks like you’ve been ditched Alast,” Rob said.
 His body tilted back to a normal stance.
 Alast leaned forward even more, trying to scoop her out of the canal with his gaze.
 There was nothing but blue and small boats moving back and forth.

 “Hold on Captain,” Dawn said.
 Her empty eyes spotted the dark blur under the surface faster than Alast’s.
-Rob leaned forward once again in time to see Pearlen break the surface.
+Rob leaned once again in time to see Pearlen break the surface.
 She came up with such force that her body rose out of the water completely and she landed in a tiny passenger boat.
 Alast squinted and saw that she’d filled her net in the time she was down there.
 She handed a few shells to the man rowing the boat as payment and then leaned back against the bow with her hands behind her head.
 She waved goodbye to the three pirates above.

-I guess I don’t have to worry about people seeing me as a thief.
+I guess I don’t have to worry about folk seeing me as a thief.
 The company I keep brands me as one anyway; I might as well know how to steal properly.
 I wonder… does Oobla ever nap during the day?

 Continued in Part Six